 Ease of Use

-One of the features we love about the Fellow Ode is that it has an auto-stop function.
+One of the features we love about the Fellow Ode Brew Grinder is that it has an auto-stop function.
 This is where it detects when there is no more resistance in the burrs and automatically turns the grinder off.
 Once you have finished grinding, you can use the knocker to knock any remaining grounds out of the chute.
 We should also mention that this grinder is very fast due to the large 64mm burrs.
 It is relatively quiet when in use, especially when compared to other grinders in the same price range- so you won’t wake the whole household with your morning brew.

-As we stated earlier, the Fellow Ode is designed for manual brewing methods- and it does an excellent job at what it is intended to do.
+As we stated earlier, the Fellow Ode brew grinder was designed for manual brewing methods- and it does an excellent job at what it is intended to do.
 It is not designed for espresso and so does not grind fine enough for that.
-The Fellow Ode is equipped with 64mm flat burrs, so it grinds coffee both uniformly and quickly (as a reference, 64mm burrs are commonly found in entry-level commercial grinders).
-It has feedback controlled PID motor that ensures the grinder goes at a consistent 1400 RPM, with no fluctuations, to produce a consistent grind.
-This yields an excellent grind quality (especially at this price point) with not a lot of fines or boulders.

-While some may balk at paying $299 for an entry-level grinder, we think that the Fellow Ode offers excellent value.
+While some may balk at paying $345 for an entry-level grinder, we think that the Fellow Ode offers excellent value.
 Given the quality and design of the grinder, the features, and high-quality burrs, you would be hard-pressed to find something of comparable quality for cheaper.
 This is one of the best grinders on the market for manual brewing.